dmr104/mboxMinerva/INITIAL_SETUP/Gitlab_README.md

 ## Caution.
 Be careful not to register your Runner more than once, as each time you do will create an addition [[runners]] section within your `config.toml` file, each superceding the previous.

+## Useful commands
+* `podman exec -it gitlab-runner gitlab-runner list` will display (any) tags set up for gitlab-runner plus other info